lunarphp/lunar/docs/src/extending/assets.md

 When you are developing a package for the admin hub, it comes in handy to be able to register your own scripts and styles.

-You can register your own compiled assets as well as external ones.
+You can register your compiled assets as well as external ones.
 It is recommended to register compiled scripts as it limits the possibility of external scripts not loading.

-## Registering package assets
+## Registering Package Assets

 Here is an example of how you would register assets in the `boot` method of your package service provider.